discordianfish/pingr/README.md

 - http: Sends an http request, status code < 200 or > 400 are considered errors
 - tcp: Connects to port, connection failures are considered errors.
 Path is ignored.
+- icmp: Execute `ping` for given asset.
+Port and Path is ignored.

 # Example
 This request will check if ssh is reachable on `int` addresses of all